AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 We must again be careful using ghost code.
 Indeed, the tool will not perform any verification to ensure that we do not write in the memory of the program by mistake.
 This problem being, in fact, an undecidable problem, this analysis would require a proof by itself.
-For example, this code is allowed in input of Frama-C even if it explicitly modifies the state of the program we want to
+For example, this code is allowed as input of Frama-C even if it explicitly modifies the state of the program we want to
 verify: